 - Customers have the opportunity to self-solve their support issues with targeted article suggestions before connecting with an agent.
 Conversation history helps them refer to earlier support requests, and give feedback to agents with customer satisfaction surveys.

 To enable messaging, you must have an account with:

 - Zendesk Suite OR Support + Chat (Team plan or higher).
 Note that some social channels are only available with Zendesk Suite.

 - Agent Workspace enabled.
-See Enabling and disabling the Zendesk Agent Workspace.
+See Activating and deactivating the Zendesk Agent Workspace.